-The intention of this MFMP is to minimise the occurrence and mitigate the impacts of bushfire, grass and structure fire and hazardous materials incidents on the community in accordance with the IFMP framework.
+The intention of this MFMP is to minimise the occurrence and mitigate the impacts of bushfire, grass and structure fire and hazardous materials incidents on the community in accordance with legislative and statutory requirements.

 4.2 Strategic Directions

 The plan addresses both public and private land across the PPRR continuum.
 The MFMP will be reviewed and updated annually to ensure it incorporates any new strategies, programs and tools developed to meet Council, agencies and community needs and expectations.